BenRacicot/cookin/README.md

 Add your own Spoonacular API key to recipe-server/.env-cmdrc.js [docs](https://spoonacular.com/food-api/docs#Search-Recipes-Complex) [get one here](https://spoonacular.com/registerEmail)

 ## The Application
 1. `cd client`
+2. `npm i`
-2. `npm run start:local` for local app development
+3. `npm run start:local` for local app development
-3. `npm run start:prod` to run with production environment variables
+4. `npm run start:prod` to run with production environment variables
-4. Navigate to `http://localhost:4300/` to get cookin'
+5. Navigate to `http://localhost:4300/` to get cookin'

 ## The Server
 1. `cd recipe-server`
+2. `npm i`
-2. `npm run start:local` for local server development
+3. `npm run start:local` for local server development
-3. `npm run start:prod` to run with production environment variables
+4. `npm run start:prod` to run with production environment variables

 ## Devops
 Solid environmental configuration is needed for ease of deployment as well as keeping environment-based code out of the project.
 Environment variables are enough to develop or deploy with environment-specific resources.